xxkkrr/TPECR/movielens-10M-NCF/README.md

-# EXPERIMENTS of MF model in Movielens dataset
+# EXPERIMENTS of NCF model in Movielens dataset

 ## Performance of Generation Model
 To reproduce the result in Figure 4:``python main_conditionVAE_control.py --user test``